Heimdal

 Contents:

-In DNS tunneling attacks, hackers use a normal DNS transaction to communicate with a malicious server that acts like the DNS authoritative server for a specific DNS zone.
+In DNS tunneling, hackers use a normal DNS transaction to communicate with a malicious server that acts like the DNS authoritative server for a specific DNS zone.

 Key takeaways:

-- the DNS protocol is not safe by itself, you need to secure it to prevent DNS tunneling attacks and other threats
+• the DNS protocol is not safe by itself; you need to secure it to prevent specific threats

-- hackers use DNS tunneling to hide and spread malware within legitimate DNS traffic
+• hackers use DNS tunneling to hide and spread malicious software within legitimate DNS traffic

-- for the DNS tunneling attack to work, first the hacker needs to get malware on the victim’s device
+• for DNS tunneling to work, first the hacker needs to compromise the victim’s device

 How Does DNS Tunneling Work?

-- First the threat actor enlists a domain and points it to a server he controls and has already tunneling malware installed.
+• First the threat actor enlists a domain and points it to a server that he controls and already has tunneling malware installed.

-- Second, they get the victim’s device compromised with malware.
+• Second, they infect the victim’s device with malware.
 Phishing, adware, and social engineering are common methods to obtain initial access.
 From then on, all DNS requests will be able to pass the firewall without facing any restrictions.

 What Is DNS Tunneling Used for